 Giovanna Garzoni astonished Europe with a virtuosic miniature technique for capturing reality, as highlighted in this splendid catalogue, which explores a much fuller range of her production to reveal how her images addressed, and in turn stimulated, the rise of cultural globalism and a new sense of connectivity across a vast geography.
 Her artworks kindle the wondrous delight she felt upon encountering porcelain from Ming China, shells from the Gulf of California, marigolds from Mexico, and a lapdog from England.
 Seen through her curious eye, the exotic is naturalized and the marvelous is masterfully counterfeited.
 Her art invites us to reflect upon the infinite complexity of the world, even its smallest parts.

-This book is the catalogue for the exhibition “La grandezza del universo” nell’arte di Giovanna Garzoni, currently on at the Uffizi until June 29, 2020.
+This book is the catalogue for the exhibition “La grandezza del universo” nell’arte di Giovanna Garzoni, put on by the Uffizi in June 2020.

 - Artemisia, by Letizia Treves with Sheila Barker, Patrizia Cavazzini, Elizabeth Cropper, Larry Keith, Francesco Solinas, and Francesca Whitlum-Cooper.
 Co-publishers: UK – National Gallery and US – Yale University Press (2020).